Quick summary

 Channel Separation typically deploys within one day to one week, depending on your existing telephony setup.
 No staff training required — the technology handles the complexity while your agents focus on the customer.
 It works with most phone systems and fits into your existing workflow without disruption.
 You keep doing things the way you do now, but with enterprise-level security added on top.

-Who This Works For#
+Who Channel Separation Works For#

 Channel Separation works well for any business taking phone payments where the relationship with the customer matters.
 The technology adapts to different use cases, but the core benefit is always the same: secure payment capture without interrupting the conversation.